Frequently Asked Questions about Timber Casualty Losses

 How do you determine initial basis?

 For purchased property, the initial basis of land and timber is the total acquisition cost.
-Total acquisition cost includes such things as the purchase price, lawyer’s fees, surveying costs, title fees, as so forth.
-The total cost is then divided proportionally between the land and timber and other assets based on the proportion of total fair market value that is provided by each.
+Total acquisition cost includes such things as the purchase price, lawyer’s fees, surveying costs, title fees, etc. The total cost is then divided proportionally between the land and timber and other assets based on the proportion of total fair market value that is provided by each.
 Therefore, if purchased timberland had any standing timber, part of the acquisition cost should be placed in the timber basis.

 What is the initial timber basis of bare land?